 Personal Update: September 2021

-I've been reading a new book: Unthinking Master by Julietta Singh.
+I've been reading a new book: Unthinking Mastery by Julietta Singh.
 It's a great book about the way notions of mastery have persisted subtly across de-colonial and anti-colonial modes of thought.

 Along the way, though, Singh notes that the idea of mastery has also come to dictate our perceptions of knowledge and accomplishment.
 Whether an art, a trade, or an academic discipline, emphasis is often placed on control, totality, and completion.
 To master something is to subdue it, and find rest in the ubiquity of your own knowing.